 Digital Mammography machine inside the Hope Mobi-Clinic

-The signing ceremony was held at The Medical City, Ortigas, Pasig City, led by Dr. Ruben G. Kasala, EVP and CEO of The Medical City, and Ms. Melissa Henson, Chief Marketing Officer of AIA Philippines.
+The signing ceremony was held at The Medical City (TMC), Ortigas, Pasig City, led by Dr. Ruben G. Kasala, EVP and CEO of TMC Ortigas, and Ms. Melissa Henson, Chief Marketing Officer of AIA Philippines.
 The program continues with the support of SCRAP (Screen and Prevent) Cancer Program Director, Dr. Beatrice J. Tiangco, and Akbay Ginhawa Foundation Inc. President, Dr. Rafael S. Claudio, key partners in bringing accessible healthcare services to women in need.

-Now on its second roll-out, the on-the-go clinic will extend its services to Quezon City and Makati City, following the successful leg in San Juan and Pasig.
+Now on its second roll-out, the clinic-on- wheels will extend its services to other cities in Metro Manila, following the successful leg in San Juan and Pasig.
 This time, the program aims to provide accessible, early detection services to 1000 women, particularly those aged 50 and above, who often face barriers to regular health screenings.

-By breaking down barriers to access, The Medical City, AIA Philippines, SCRAP Cancer Program, and Akbay Ginhawa, continue to demonstrate that early detection is the key and that no one should be left behind in the fight against breast cancer.
+By breaking down barriers to access, TMC, AIA Philippines, SCRAP Cancer Program, and Akbay Ginhawa continue to demonstrate that early detection is the key and that no one should be left behind in the fight against breast cancer.

 Health